rayes0/blog/content/media.md

 ---

 <p></p>
 Thoughts, opinions, reviews, and summaries on things I've finished since August 2021.
 May contain spoilers.
+I try to write a full-blown review of everything I read, the ones I haven't gotten to yet are in the [Residuum](#residuum) section.

 # Books {#books}